ahmedafifiabodu/Notepad/README.md

 # Notepad
-Created a Simple Notepad using JAVA.
+Created a Simple Notepad using JAVA with its Diagrams.

 ## Features:
 - You can Save files using this notepad.